EmmanuelPure0x1/res_API/README.md

 # API Research & Project

 - What is an API?
-- Different types of API's
+- Different types of API's.
 - API Use Cases.
 - Further API research.